-'''

 Usage: muacrypt mod-account [OPTIONS] ACCOUNT_NAME

 modify properties of an existing account.

 Any specified option replaces the existing one.

 Options:

---use-key KEYHANDLE

-use specified secret key which must be
+use-key KEYHANDLE use specified secret key which must be

-findable through the specified keyhandle

-(e.g. email, keyid, fingerprint)
+findable through the specified keyhandle (e.g. email, keyid, fingerprint)

-use specified gpg filename.
-If it {\bf is} a
+gpgbin FILENAME use specified gpg filename.
+If it is a

---gpgbin FILENAME

-simple name it is looked up on demand

 through the system's PATH.

---email-regex TEXT

-regex for matching all email addresses
+email-regex TEXT regex for matching all email addresses

 belonging to this account.

---prefer-encrypt
+prefer-encrypt]

 modify prefer-encrypt setting, default is to

-not change it.
+h h - 1 - not change it.

--h, --help

-Show this message and exit.
+-n,neip Snow this message and exit.

-'''